open-telemetry/build-tools/semantic-conventions/README.md

 ### Accessing Semantic Conventions in the template

-When template is processed, it has access to a set of variables that depends on the `--file-per-group` value (or lack of it).
+When the template is processed, it has access to a set of variables that depends on the `--file-per-group` value (or lack of it).
 You can access properties of these variables and call Jinja or Python functions defined on them.

 #### Single file (no `--file-per-group` pattern is provided)